jhpyle/docassemble/_docs/functions.md

 ## <a name="store_variables_snapshot"></a>Storing interview answer snapshots in unencrypted JSON format in SQL

-If you want to "run reports" on the interview answers of multiple sessions you can use `store_variables_snapshot()` in your interview logic to save an unencrypted copy of the interview answers in [JSON] format.
+If you want to "run reports" on the interview answers of multiple sessions, you can use `store_variables_snapshot()` in your interview logic to save an unencrypted copy of the interview answers in [JSON] format to a SQL table.
 If you use [PostgreSQL], you can conveniently run SQL queries on the contents of interview answers.
 Using [PostgreSQL] syntax for working with [JSON] data, you can extract, filter, and order by specific variables embedded in the interview answers of sessions.

-Here is an example of an interview that asks the user a question and then saves the interview answers in JSON format to a SQL table.
+Here is an example of an interview that asks the user a question and then saves the interview answers in [JSON] format to a SQL table.
 Then, using a function `analyze()` that was defined in the [`read_snapshot.py`] module, the final question of the interview reads the interview answers of all sessions that have been completed on this